 Our exuberant and versatile conductor, Mark Shapiro, has been Artistic Director of Cantori New York for over two decades.
-He is one of a handful of artistic leaders in North America to have won a prestigious ASCAP Programming Award five times, achieving the unique distinction of winning this award with three different ensembles.
+He is one of a handful of artistic leaders in North America to have won a prestigious ASCAP Programming Award six times, achieving the unique distinction of winning this award with three different ensembles.
 The New York Times has praised him as an “insightful conductor” whose work exhibits “uncommon polish”; he has been characterized by the New Jersey Star-Ledger as “erudite and far-reaching.”

 In addition to his post as Artistic Director of Cantori New York, Mr. Shapiro is Music Director of the Prince Edward Island Symphony, for whom he recently spearheaded a commissioning project celebrating the 150th anniversary of the Charlottetown Conference; he also leads The Cecilia Chorus of New York, which presents an annual subscription series in Carnegie Hall that, under Mr. Shapiro’s leadership, has recently included that organization’s first-ever commissions for the hall.

 Active as an opera conductor, Mr. Shapiro has conducted operas for Juilliard Vocal Arts, American Opera Projects, The Center for Contemporary Opera, Metro Lyric Opera, the Opera Company of Middlebury, and Underworld Opera.
 He has been a guest on radio programs with WNYC and WQXR, and was heard conducting the soundtrack on Ken Burns’s PBS series about New York City.
 With Cantori New York, Mr. Shapiro has conducted over 160 national, local and world premieres by an impressive roster of international composers.